UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 	x = 5

 being read as "x is given the value 5".
+Unlike mathematics where :math:`x=4` is the same as :math:`4=x`, in *Mathematica*, order matters.
+When we want to assign a variable, it must be on the left-hand side, with the value on the right.
+We'll look at solving equations later, but for now, we'll just allow variable assignment as written above.

 Most statements in *Mathematica* produce some kind of output (the above would output the value 5), but this can be hidden by ending the statement with a semicolon:

 ::